csound-flossmanual/csound-floss/book/02-d-live-audio.md

 Live Audio is frequently used with live devices like widgets or MIDI.
 You will find various examples in the example collections of your preferred frontend.

-[^1]:  You may have to run -iadc999 and -odac999 seperately.
-[^2]:  As Victor Lazzarini explains (mail to Joachim Heintz, 19 march
-    2013), the role of -b and -B varies between the Audio Modules: \"1.
-    For portaudio, -B is only used to suggest a latency to the backend, whereas -b is used to set the actual buffersize.
-2. For coreaudio, -B is used as the size of the internal circular buffer, and -b is used for the actual IO buffer size.
-3. For jack, -B is used to determine the number of buffers used in conjunction with -b , num = (N + M + 1) / M. -b is the size of each buffer.
-4. For alsa, -B is the size of the buffer size, -b is the period size (a buffer is divided into periods).
-5. For pulse, -b is the actual buffersize passed to the device, -B is not used.
-In other words, -B is not too significant in 1), not used in 5), but has a part to play in 2), 3) and 4), which is functionally similar.\"
-[^3]:  It is always preferable to use power-of-two values for ksmps (which
-    is the same as \"block size\" in PureData or \"vector size\" in Max).
-Just with ksmps = 1, 2, 4, 8, 16 \... you will take advantage of the \"full duplex\" audio, which provides best real time audio.
-    Make sure your ksmps divides your buffer size with no remainder.
-So, for -b 128, you can use ksmps = 128, 64, 32, 16, 8, 4, 2
-    or 1.